Hue-Jhan/Snake-in-python/README.md

 # Snake in python
-  Snake game in Python with GUI (using tkinter)
+  Snake game in Python with GUI using tkinter with custom buttons and background

 # 💻 Code